26 August 2023

 Media mogul Sondhi Limthongkul has filed defamation charges against the online news organisation Prachatai.
 The lawsuit, issued on 22nd August, claims that Prachatai misrepresented Sondhi’s opinion and falsely implied that he supports another coup.
 Addressing Prachatai via Manager (ผู้จัดการรายวัน), the newspaper he owns, he said: “I will definitely sue... be prepared to receive a summons”.

 Prachatai’s headline arguably did misrepresent Sondhi’s comments.
-But the first sentence of the article rectified this by quoting his reference to an ‘illigitimate coup’.
+But the first sentence of the article rectified this by quoting his reference to an ‘illegitimate coup’.
 The article also went on to quote Sondhi’s list of thirteen scenarios in full.

 Sondhi’s PAD campaign paved the way for the 2006 coup, either intentionally or otherwise.
 At that time, Sondhi also sued another news outlet for defamation, claiming that Kom Chad Luek (คมชัดลึก) had misrepresented his comments about King Rama IX.
 In that case, the editor resigned and the newspaper suspended publication for five days.